bjornua/thermaling-sim/README.md

 # Thermal Centering Simulations

-Welcome to the Thermal Centering Simulations!
-These simulations aims to showcase various strategies for centering in thermals by relying solely on a variometer, which measures your vertical speed in real-time.

-## What you are seeing

-- **Not Banking**: In this context, "not banking" means maintaining a 25-degree bank angle, which serves as the default or neutral state.
-- **Banking**: When the glider decides to bank, it will switch to a 45-degree bank angle, representing a more aggressive turn into the thermal.

-In the simulations, dots represent gliders circling within thermals.
-The objective is to understand how different banking decisions affect the glider's ability to stay within the thermal's core and gain altitude.

 ## View Online

 The simulations can be accessed and interacted with via the following link: [https://thermal-sim.netlify.app/](https://thermal-sim.netlify.app/)